Chris Johns: Often the most vicious power struggles start over trivial things

 The dangerous corporate executive is often one that has already achieved a lot, made a lot of money and now has some time on his or her hands.
 Credit Suisse’s row broke out after the bank had been successfully steered through a difficult time.
 Crisis often breeds co-operation.
 Calm waters can mean the crew starts to niggle, for want of something more interesting to do.
 It’s part of the human condition.

-There’s also something weird going on in the heads of people who actually reach the top.
+There’s also something weird going on in the heads of people who reach the top.
 Those who reach their goals, climb to the summit of Maslow’s hierarchy, rule their world.
 Alexander is said to have wept at the thought that he had nothing left to conquer.
-Many a rock star biography explains the descent into drug fuelled oblivion in terms of ‘Jimmy reached the top and found nothing there’.
+Many a rock star biography explains the descent into drug fuelled oblivion in terms of “Jimmy reached the top and found nothing there”.
 That thought can, I believe, explain a lot of C-suite behaviour.

 In the absence of obvious stress and/or crisis, we have a tendency to focus on small things that annoy us grievously.
 Periods of stability and calm, instances of outright success even, breed the roots of their own destruction.
 Financial markets are the obvious example: stability becomes a kind of bubble that breeds the source of its own demise.
 The great financial crisis is an obvious contemporary example.